openvinotoolkit/openvino/docs/notebooks/nano-llava-multimodal-chatbot-with-output.rst

 .. parsed-literal::

-    The image features a white lama, a cute kitten, and a fire.
-The lama is standing on a blue carpet and is in the center of the image.
-It has a small white ear and a pink nose.
-The kitten is also white and appears to be holding the fire.
-The fire is orange and has a red flame, and it is so bright that it's almost illuminating the scene.
-The kitten is standing on the carpet, and the fire is on the ground, creating a contrast between the bright orange fire and the blue carpet.
+    The image features a white lama, with its fluffy woolly body covering most of the image, including the upper part of the image.
+The lama's face is predominantly white, and it has a black nose and two small black eyes.
+It also has a small white mouth and two small black ears.
+The lama's ears are quite cute, and it has its tongue out, which is pink and seems to be sticking out.
+The lama has a small black nose and a small black mouth, and it has a small black ear.
+    The lama's face is adorned with pink eyes and two black noses.
+The eyes are

 Convert and Optimize model
 --------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 Our model conversion and optimization consist of following steps: 1.
 Convert model to OpenVINO format and save it on disk.
 2. Compress model